microsoft/botframework-cli/packages/orchestrator/README.md

   $ bf orchestrator:evaluate

 OPTIONS
-  -a, --ambiguous=threshold       Ambiguous analysis threshild.
+  -a, --ambiguous=threshold       Optional ambiguous analysis threshold.
 Default to 0.2.
   -d, --debug                     Print debugging information during execution.
   -h, --help                      Orchestrator 'evaluate' command help.
   -i, --in=in                     Path to a previously created Orchestrator .blu file.
-  -l, --low_confidence=threshold  Low confidence analysis threshold.
+  -l, --low_confidence=threshold  Optional low confidence analysis threshold.
 Default to 0.5.
-  -m, --model=model               Directory or a config file hosting Orchestrator model files.
-Optional.
+  -m, --model=model               Optional directory or a config file hosting Orchestrator model files.
   -o, --out=out                   Directory where analysis and output files will be placed.
-  -p, --multi_label=threshold     Plural/multi-label prediction threshold, default to 1,
+  -p, --multi_label=threshold     Optional plural/multi-label prediction threshold, default to 1,
-                                  i.e., only max-score intents are predicted -u, --unknown=threshold         Unknow label threshold, default to 0.3.
+                                  i.e., only max-score intents are predicted -u, --unknown=threshold         Optional unknown label threshold, default to 0.3.

 DESCRIPTION

-  The 'evaluate' command can execute a leave-one-out-cross-validation (LOOCV) analysis on a model and its example set.
+  The 'evaluate' command can execute a leave-one-out-cross-validation (LOOCV) analysis on a model and its example snapshot set.
 It also generates a detailed evaluation report with the following sections:

   >  Intent/utterancce Statistics - intent and utterance statistics and distributions.
   >  Duplicates - tables of utterance with multiple intents and exact utterance/intent duplicates.